|

 likely to have been only one or two days before she was hanged.
 Whatever the

 truth, this hanging seemed to have a profound effect on all those present.
+In a

 Several of the prison officers took early retirement.
 John Ellis retired in